factor10/intent/README.md

 * You need a recent Dotty (>= `0.22.0-RC1`) since Intent use the latest Scala 3 syntax.

 * Visual Studio Code seems to be the best supported editor (although not perfect)

+## Documentation

+Intent is documented using a custom site generator included in intent as a separate SBT project.

+`sbt site/run` will generate the entire documentation structure in the `./docs` folder.

+GitHub pages will automatically serve files in the docs folder at http://factor10.github.com/intent no furhter action is needed.

+**NOTE:** Static assets, such as CSS, JavaScript and images used by the page is stored directly under the `docs/` directory - do not remove these.

 ## Contributing